-This is why we built Flow—to finally answers those seemingly impossible questions.
+Flow answers those seemingly impossible questions.
 Flow is the tool of choice for data-driven leaders and helps software teams reach their highest potential.

 Our pricing plans are described on the pricing page.

-If your team doesn't fit neatly into one of the tiers, that's fine—all exceptional pricing is handled on a case-by-case basis.
+All exceptional pricing is handled on a case-by-case basis.

 Flow works with your current process, so there's nothing to change in your workflow.